deep-learning-mit/staging/_posts/2023-12-12-combining-modalities-for-better-representation-learning.md

 There are several interesting observations from the nearest neighbors analysis:
 1. In case of fingerprints reductions the nearest neighbors are far away from the queried molecules in the latent chemical space.
 2. For the reduced learned representations of the molecules in the test set we can see that the nearest neighbors are very close to the queried molecules in the latent chemical space.
 This is expected as the models were trained to predict the target value and therefore the representations of the molecules that are close in the latent chemical space should have similar target values.
-3. In the right bottom plot of figure 3, for the EGNN + FPs combination we can see very interesting pattern — the reduced chemical space reminds the combination of the reduced chemical spaces of the EGNN and FPs.
+3. The bottom right plot of Figure 3, showcasing the EGNN + FPs combination reveals very interesting pattern — the reduced chemical space reminds the combination of the reduced chemical spaces of the EGNN and FPs.
 EGNN's reduced chemical is more "sparse", while the representation that learned by MLP is more dense but much more spread out.
 Another interesting observation is that the combined chemical space is more structured due to the presence of some clustered fragments, which is not present in case of both EGNN and MLP.

 Additionally we analyzed the nearest neighbors for 4 different molecular scaffolds.
 The results for 3 of them are present in Figure 4.
 {% include figure.html path="assets/img/2023-12-12-combining-modalities-for-better-representation-learning/dl_pic4.png" class="img-fluid" %}